flexiodata/functions-currency/README.md

 3. In the Add-on dialog, search for "Flex.io" in the search bar
 4. Finally, click the button next to the Flex.io Google Sheets Add-on listing

-For more information see [Flex.io Add-ons](https://www.flex.io/add-ons)
+For more information, see [Flex.io Add-ons.](https://www.flex.io/add-ons)

 ### Use the functions in your spreadsheet